- Harman Kardon is making the switch to HDMI 1.4a in its A/V receivers (AVRs)

 Kardon AVRs will also feature HDMI 1.4a.

-consumer-installable firmware upgrade will be available at www.harmankardon.com
+consumer-installable firmware upgrade will be available at www.harmankardon.com at no

 charge to current owners.
 Consumers must download the software to a USB memory